How Your Body Uses Glucose and Insulin

 About Insulin and High Blood Glucose

-When your body does not use insulin properly, it is called insulin resistance.
+If you have type 2 diabetes your body does not use insulin properly.
+This is called insulin resistance.
 At first, the beta cells make extra insulin to make up for it.
-But, over time your pancreas isn't able to keep up and can't make enough insulin to keep your blood glucose at normal levels.
+But, over time your pancreas can't make enough insulin to keep your blood glucose at normal levels.
+Type 2 diabetes develops most often in middle aged and older adults but can appear in young people.

 What Affects My Blood Glucose Levels?